 We didn't like: doesn't come with a removable mattress cover

 The Ikea Hövåg (202.587.63) is a pocket-sprung mattress that's layered with foam and other soft filling, all aimed at improving comfort.
 The manufacturer also recommends that this mattress is used with a slatted bed base or a mattress base.
-At just £179 for a standard size double it's one of the cheapest pocket-sprung mattresses we've tested - but can it really compete with it's pricier rivals?
+We've seen it on sale for £199, but currently it's back down to £179.Which, for a standard size double, is one of the cheapest pocket-sprung mattresses we've tested - but can it really compete with it's pricier rivals?

 Eve Premium Hybrid, £978

 We didn't like: smells a bit when you first unpack it